QGB/WShell/README.md

 #Wshell
-More commands for Windows shell (base cygwin git mingw python and more)
+More commands for Windows shell (base clink cygwin git mingw python and more)
 ##Install:
 copy cyg.cmd to %windir%
 and move others to "E:\SourceCode\shell\" (TODO: Set up)